ukeagle/sample_app/README.markdown

 # Ruby on Rails : testing application
-This is a testing application for
+This is a testing application.

 by [Bahaa](http://gulldesign.com/).